ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Stage IV ActivFORMS: Evolution Adaptation Goals Feedback Loop

 \lstset{caption={Verification query for latency model},label=q-l}

 {\ttfamily

 }

-The query calculates per adaptation option the estimated latency for 30 simulation runs (for an RSEM of $0.5$\,\% determined based on offline experiments).
-The $\mathit{System}$ automaton activates the motes one by one ($\mathit{moteId\,=\,nextTurn()}$).
-Each $\mathit{Mote}$ can then send packets to its parents in its time slots ($\mathit{sendPackets(packets)}$).
-When the $\mathit{Gateway}$ gets its turn, it computes the latency based on the proportion of packets that did not arrive (i.e., remained in queues) compared to the total number of packets (i.e., packets arrived and in queues).
+This query calculates the estimated latency for the adaptation option that is set based on 30 simulation runs (for an RSEM of $0.5\%$ determined based on offline experiments).
+The \textit{System} automaton activates the motes one by one ($\mathit{moteId}$ = $\mathit{nextTurn()}$).
+Each Mote can then send packets to its parents in its time slots ($\mathit{sendPackets(packets)}$).
+When the $\mathit{Gateway}$ gets its turn, it computes the latency based on the proportion of packets that did not arrive (i.e., remained in queues) compared to the total number of packets (i.e., packets ar- rived and in queues).
 For each simulation run the verifier assigns the uncertainty value for $\mathit{pTraffic(moteId)}$ per mote.
 The analyzer uses the $30$ results to compute and estimated average latency with the required accuracy.

 Incorporating the new latency goal requires updating the MAPE models.
-Fig.~\ref{MAPEupdate} shows the updated analyser model.
+Fig.~\ref{fig:updated_analyzer} shows the updated analyser model.
 For the other updated models and stubs, we refer to the ActvFORMS website.

 The \textit{Analyzer} model is extended with two functions: $\mathit{analyzeLatency()}$ checks whether the latency of the network is above the threshold of maximum latency, and $\mathit{analyzeQueuesPerMote()}$ checks whether the queues for each mote are saturated or not.
 This data is taken into account when evaluating $\mathit{adaptationNeeded()}$.
 Furthermore, when the analyser invokes the verifier it will perform analysis of the latency model in addition to packet loss and energy consumption.